Frequently Asked Questions (FAQ)

 ICSL is a conference-based showcase.

-Players are selected to represent a specific conference, not as independent participants.
+Athletes are selected to represent a specific conference, not as independent participants.

 Before ICSL Begins: